 Lord Fairhaven's House

 Lord Fairhaven bought Anglesey Abbey unseen at auction in 1926.
-Over the next few years he remodelled and extended the House turning it into his luxurious country house, home to his vast & varied collections of works of art.
+Over the next few years he remodelled and extended the House turning it into his luxurious country house, home to his vast & varied collections of works of art, clocks, silverware and books.

 A brief history of Anglesey Abbey